Ulflander/aenoa-server/README.md

 	cd <your_project_name>
 	curl http://up.aenoa-systems.com/install.sh | sh

 And your done!
-Open your browser at http://localhost/<your_project_name>
+Open your browser at http://localhost/your_project_name to see a beautiful welcome page.

 ## Current version